stvrmrz/book-club/README.md

-# User Authentication Manager
+# Book Club Manager

 ## Description
-A platform for user authentication where users can sign up and log in.
+A platform for book fans to share, discover, and discuss any topics about the subject matter that means most to them.
+So sign up and log in!

 ## Features
 - Users can sign up, log in.